- 24 June 2026

 - Leveraging AI for agile customer experience and operational efficiency

-Allan Tan, Group Editor-in-Chief, CXOCIETY
+Allan Tan, Group Editor-in-Chief, Cxociety

 Networking Lunch